Nobuharu Matsushita: 2013

 In 2013, Matsushita stepped up to the All-Japan Formula Three Championship with the HFDP Racing.
 He collected five podiums and another seven point-scoring finishes, to end the season fifth in the series standings, it was the best result for the Honda driver.

 2014

-For the next season he decided to stay in the series with the same team.
+For the next season, Matsushita decided to stay in the series with the same team.
 He was victorious at Motegi, Fuji and Sugo, grabbing the championship title from Kenta Yamashita with a twelve-point gap.